- 1 Vegetarian diet for hyperthyroidism

 All those foods that increase production of thyroxine, mainly hyperthyroidal food, producing an increase in thyroid output, are not suitable for hyperthyroidism patients.
 These would be foods high in iodine content.

-Among the major iodine-rich foods there are: garlic, oats, coconut, hazelnut, strawberries, soy, sunflower, lentils, tomatoes, apples, mangos, dates, pistachios, cashews, Brazil nuts, pineapples, peas, almonds, apricots, spinach, beans or maize.
+- Among the major iodine-rich foods we have: garlic, oats, coconut, hazelnut, strawberries, soy, sunflower, lentils, tomatoes, apples, mangos, dates, pistachios, cashews, Brazil nuts, pineapples, peas, almonds, apricots, spinach, beans or maize.

-- Among the animal foods rich in iodine are: seafood
+- Among the animal foods rich in iodine we have seafood